 First Human Case of West Nile Virus Reported in Wisconsin This Year

-The majority of WNV human cases in the state occur during the months of August and September.
-However, the risk of contracting WNV and other mosquito-borne illnesses is present anytime mosquitoes are active, so it is important for people to be vigilant about preventing mosquito bites throughout the summer and early fall.
+The majority of human WNV cases occur during the months of August and September.
+However, the risk of contracting WNV and other mosquito-borne illnesses, such as Jamestown Canyon virus, La Crosse encephalitis virus, or eastern equine encephalitis virus, is present any time mosquitoes are active, so it is important for people to be vigilant about preventing mosquito bites throughout the rest of the summer and into early fall.

 - Limit time spent outside at dawn and dusk, when mosquitoes are most active.